-Maharaja's City Palace - the former Royal residence; part of the building has been converted into a museum, while the Royal family of Jaipur still uses the remaining sections of the palace.
+Maharaja's City Palace - A former royal residence located in the heart of the Old City.
+Part of the building has been converted into a museum, while the royal family of Jaipur still uses the remaining sections of the palace as a private residence.